dmbarbour/glas/docs/GlasApps.md

 ## HTTP Interface

 Most applications should define a `http : Request -> Response` method.
-If nothing else, the application could route `/sys` to `sys.refl.http` to provide access to logs, profiles, debug views, and so on.
-We will often use HTTP to provide an initial user interface.
-Also, just in general, glas systems will use HTTP GET as a better version of 'toString'.
+If nothing else, the application might route `"/sys"` to `sys.refl.http` to let users access to logs, profiles, and debug views.
+HTTP will also be our primary basis for GUI until glas systems - especially support for incremental computing - has matured a fair bit.

-The glas runtime will provide the HTTP service after a successful `start()`.
-The network binding is application specific, perhaps configurable via `sys.refl.bind()` or `settings.bind`.
-If unspecified, a port might be randomly chosen by the OS.
-By default, the same network port may be shared between HTTP, RPC, and mirroring protocols.
+After a successful start, the runtime will open a TCP port (subject to configuration), print a URL to standard error, and begin accepting requests.
+The same TCP port may be shared between HTTP, RPC, mirroring protocols, and so on.

 Each 'http' request is handled in a separate transaction.
-If the request fails, it will be retried until it succeeds or times out.
+If the transaction aborts, the request is implicitly retried until it succeeds or times out.
 This provides a simple basis for long polling and reactive web applications.
-We might eventually develop custom HTTP headers enabling multiple HTTP requests to participate in one transaction via [XMLHttpRequest](https://en.wikipedia.org/wiki/XMLHttpRequest).
+It does seem feasible to develop custom HTTP headers to let multiple HTTP requests participate in a transaction, accessible via XMLHttpRequest, but that's a problem for the distant future.

 The Request and Response types are binaries representing a complete request or response.
 However, the runtime may accelerate functions to access and manipulate this this data, providing indexed access to the URL, headers, status codes, and so on.
-In general, requests are preprocessed and responses are postprocessed by the runtime, which may add, remove, or reorder headers.
+In general, requests are preprocessed and responses are postprocessed and validated by the runtime.
+Headers may be added, removed, and reordered.

-*Note:* Users can manually implement an HTTP service by creating a TCP listener.

 ## Graphical User Interface?
 Defer.